aviflax/resume/resume.md

 <section><details><summary><h3>Code</h3></summary>

-* I’m currently working on [a side project]: an app to help community organizers create digital calendars for their community programs
+* I’m currently working on a side project: [a Web app][communitycal-repo] to help community organizers create digital calendars for their community programs
 * In 2021 I built and launched the Web app <code>ny.vax.help</code> to help people get appointments for COVID-19 vaccines in New York State ([repo][vax-help-repo])
 * In 2018 I released [FC4], an open-source framework for authoring software architecture diagrams